KordingLab/electroimg/simulation/README.md

-This is a main code to simulate propagation of electrical activities through morphology of a neuron.
+Simulating propagation of electrical activities through morphology of a neuron.

 ## Installation
 Download the script and add the path to the Matlab path.
 Then drag neuron file (neuron1.mat) to the current folder.
 To run the code, type: